Interacting with the Batfish service¶

 Now you are ready to create your first snapshot.
 Batfish can ingest a variety of data in order to model your network, so let’s look at how you can package it as a snapshot.

-Packaging snapshot data¶
+Packaging snapshot data

 snapshot [top-level folder]

-configs [folder with configurations for network devices]
+configs [folder with configurations files of network devices]

 router1.cfg